georgeto20/counterfactual_explanations/code/README.md

 explanation.py is the script we used to return the most semantically similar counterfactual explanation to the user sentence, according either to our proposed method or the ablations discussed in the paper.

-correctness_evaluation.ipynb and usefulness_evaluation.py contains our code for evaluation based on each respective metric.
+correctness_evaluation.ipynb and usefulness_evaluation.py contain our code for evaluation based on each respective metric.